This topic provides an overview of ParentsNext (1.1.P.57) including:

 Suitable activities (compulsory participants only)

-ParentsNext providers must work closely with each parent to determine the most appropriate activity/ies for their participation plan.
+ParentsNext providers must work closely with each participant to determine the most appropriate activity/ies for their participation plan.
 Providers must consider each participant's preferences and goals, and their personal and family circumstances.

 Suitable pre-vocational activities may include: